Best Valorant players of 2023 – top pros this season

 Fnatic came out on top of the first international event of 2023, VCT LOCK//IN, with great individual performances from players like Nikita ‘Derke’ Sirmitev and Leo ‘Leo’ Jannesson.
 They then followed that up with an undefeated run during the VCT EMEA regular season and another international tournament victory at VCT Masters Tokyo.

-The EMEA squad wasn’t able to complete the trifecta, bowing out of Valorant Champions in the top four, as Evil Geniuses skyrocketed to international prominence by winning the world championship
+The EMEA squad wasn’t able to complete the trifecta, bowing out of Valorant Champions in the top four.
+Evil Geniuses skyrocketed to international prominence at Masters Tokyo, facing Fnatic in the Grand Final, and then earned North America a trophy at the world championship tournament.

 Here are our top five Valorant players of the year.